tiny8877/okta.github.io/_source/_posts/2019-04-23-user-account-linking-alexa-aspnet-web-api.md

 ## Deploy the Web API Service and Test Your Alexa Skill

-Now you’ve got to test this API and make sure it works with Alexa.
+Now you've got to test this API and make sure it works with Alexa.
 Deploy or republish your Web API project to wherever you have it hosted.
 Once your service has been deployed successfully, head back to the Alexa dashboard for "My Company Skill" and select **Test**.
 The testing will be disabled for the skill.
 To enable it, simply select **Development** from the drop down.

 To test this skill, type "tell my company skill hello" in the textbox next to the language and hit your return/enter key.
 You should see the JSON response from your service right next to the JSON request along with an audible sound clip playback.
 If you have an Amazon Echo, you can say "Alexa, tell my company skill hello" and get the same audible response as long as the device is logged into your developer account.

 {% img blog/alexa-aspnet-linking/alexa_dotnet_testhello.png alt:"Test hello intent" width:"800" %}{: .center-image }

 Congrats!
-You’ve got a working voice skill hooked up to your existing Web API project.
+You've got a working voice skill hooked up to your existing Web API project.

 ## Add Secure Alexa Account Linking and User Management

 You got the basic skill working, but currently, any Amazon user can access it.
 To secure the skill and know the identity of who is using it, Alexa offers an initial auth process called **Account Linking** which gates the enabling of the skill.
 Account linking in the Alexa Skills Kit uses OAuth 2.0 - so we will leverage Okta for managing login and user data with JSON Web Token (JWT) scopes and claims.
 Why use Okta?
-All the OAuth negotiations are configured between Okta and Amazon completely, so you don’t have to worry about how the access token was created - you simply use it when it gets to your API, making an otherwise cumbersome task an easy one.
+All the OAuth negotiations are configured between Okta and Amazon completely, so you don't have to worry about how the access token was created - you simply use it when it gets to your API, making an otherwise cumbersome task an easy one.

-To do this, head on over to the https://developer.okta.com/ and create an Okta org if you haven’t already.
+To do this, head on over to the https://developer.okta.com/ and create an Okta org if you haven't already.
 Log in with your Okta Super Administrator account.
 Click **Applications** then **Add Application**.
 Select **Web** and click **Next**.

 >This creates an application which will represent your custom Alexa skill.
 Even though you have a REST API and not a website, the login process for Alexa will go through the Alexa mobile app, and therefore will present a physical login page via OpenID Connect.
-The good news is - Okta manages that for you and you don’t have to build it!
+The good news is - Okta manages that for you and you don't have to build it!

 You are presented with a screen to configure your Okta OpenID Connect application.
 Change the application name to "My Company Alexa Skill".
 For the **Login redirect URIs***, get this from your Alexa application on the skill page, scrolling down and clicking the **Account Linking** navigation bar.
 Toggle the switch for **Do you allow users to create an account or link to an existing account with you?**